WATCHERS - action documentary series!

 A Richard Hersley Production - This is perhaps one of the best documentaries available on how native people see themselves - their past, present and their future.
 Young native people explore the meaning of being a native in a modern world while traditional elders highlight the past and the meaning of being managers of the land.
 This very moving and likeable film is a must see for all who want to catch a candid glimpse of native people as they really see themselves and as they struggle to maintain their identity as they live in two worlds - the old and the new.
 Broadcast on Knowledge Network.
 24 minutes ($99.00)

 BEAT OF THE DRUM - documentary

-Profiling four upbeat native musicians - 25 min.)
-A Richard Hersley Production - The drum is the heartbeat of mother earth; to beat the drum is to match the heartbeat.
+Profiling four upbeat native musicians.
+A Richard Hersley production.
+The drum is the heartbeat of the Mother Earth.
+To beat the drum is to match the heartbeat.
 As we sing our songs to the drum we "talk to the spirits".
-From rock and roll to electronic to traditional music.
-An upbeat, fast-paced program as four "high profile" Canadian First Nations musical performers and songwriters are profiled.
-A great fast moving program for all audiences - from 12 and up.
-Broadcast: CTV Television - AWARD - Official Entry, Native American Journalists Assoc. ($99.00)
+From rock-and-roll to electronic to traditional music - a very upbeat, fast-paced program as four high profile First Nations musical performers and songwriters are profiled.
+A great fast moving program for all audiences.
+Broadcast: CTV Television - AWARD - Official Entry, Native American Journalists Association (99.00)

 RECLAIMING OUR CHILDREN - documentary